mmonkey/ToolSwap/README.md

 <h2>Future Releases</h2>
 <ul>
-  <li>Add Permissions</li>
-  <li>Configurable Preferences &ndash; set which tools to use on which blocks.</li>
    <li>Per-player Preferences &ndash; player's can set the tool in-hand as the preferred tool to switch to, when mining specific ores/blocks.</li>
 </ul>

 <h2>Credits</h2>